 I’ve also learned that the people most likely to monitor you are the people who are fairly close and have access to things like your computer or your router.
 So what can you do?
 Go ahead and reset the wireless router completely.
 Usually there is a reset button on the back of the router that you can hold for 10 to 15 seconds that will reset it.
 Any configured settings will be lost and everything will be back to the factory default.
 So if someone managed to change the DNS server or something else, it’ll all be gone.

 At this point, you want to do two things: first, secure the wireless network using WPA2 with AES or TKIP and then set a password for your router.
 All routers come with default usernames and passwords, which should be changed immediately.
+Also, read my post on how to prevent unauthorized users from accessing your wireless network.

 Method 4 – Use a Different Network